cdig/cd-module/README.md

 Move the activity folder completely out of your module.
 Put it somewhere else.
 Activities are now stand-alone things.
 You'll develop them in isolation, and then add the compiled result to your module.
 (Here's why we're making this change: in the not too distant future, you'll just be able to directly "include" an activity from Hyperzine in your module).

 #### 3. Write down your fonts
-For some modules, the fonts are `@import`'ed in your `source/styles.scss` file.
+For some modules, the fonts are `@import`ed in your `source/styles.scss` file.
 In other modules, you may have uncommented a line the `bower_components/_project/dist/styles.scss` file.
 Before upgrading, you need to check both of these places and write down the fonts that your module is using.
 You probably aren't using Varela Round, but for some reason it was uncommented by default in _project, so I'd ignore that unless you know you need it.

 #### 4. Pull CSS rules out of styles.scss
 Also, while you're in `source/styles.scss`, make sure there are no actual CSS rules in here.
 Normally, the file is just full of import statements and comments.
 If you have any actual CSS, you need to move it to a different file (I recommend making a `source/styles/module.scss` file, and dumping it in there).